oracle/coherence-operator/docs/samples/README.md

 The samples provide demonstrations of how to accomplish common tasks.
 These samples are provided for educational and demonstration purposes only; they are not intended to be used in production deployments or to be depended upon to create production environments.

-REad through the samples, understand how they work, and then customize them to your requirements.
+Read through the samples, understand how they work, and then customize them to your requirements.

 > See the [Oracle Coherence Demonstration](https://github.com/coherence-community/coherence-demo) for an example of an application using Coherence and running via the Coherence Operator.